-Triumph did address this in 1970 and released a beauty kit that would be stylistically more satisfying (made it look like a Bonneville); which customers could put on themselves or get their dealer too.
+Triumph did address this in 1970 and released a beauty kit that would be stylistically more satisfying (made it look like a Bonneville); which customers could put on themselves or get their dealer to do it.

 By the time the Trident T160 was released the bike was meeting the requirements style wise for the market.

 However, production only lasted until 1976 which suggests that it was all too little too late for the Trident to be a true success story for Triumph with one crucial exception – the track.

 The Trident – A British Racing Icon

 It’s not all doom and gloom for the Trident as despite its slow burn it is still regarded by many as the definitive British superbike.

 Why?
 Well, for a start, at the first Daytona outing the Trident took first, second and third place in qualifying speeds, with a top speed of 165.44mph.
 In the following year they took all three podium positions.

 Slippery Sam, a race prepared Triumph Trident, won 5 consecutive Isle of Man TT Races from 1971.

 A production bike based on the racing Trident was suggested with 84 horsepower but again Triumph shot themselves in the foot and the idea was never pursued.

 Perhaps the most notable success story for the Trident 750 is that of Tom Mellor and his 1969 T150 on the Bonneville Salt Flats in 2008.